Chevrolet C/K (third generation): Development

 Development of the third-generation C/K trucks began in 1968; vehicle components underwent simulated testing on computers before the first prototype pickups were even built for real-world testing.
 The finished product would become revolutionary in appearance, breaking away from typical American pickup truck design of the era (including the cab).
 The exterior design underwent scrutiny in the wind tunnel to optimize its aerodynamics and fuel economy.
 While distinguished by its straight-lined and boxy appearance, GM named the third-generation C/K the "Rounded Line" series, succeeding the "Action Line" C/K trucks.

 The largely rectangular front fascia of the Rounded Line trucks (leading to the colloquial "Square-body" and "Box-body" nicknames from the media and public) led to many departures from previous generations of C/K truck design.
-As with GM cars, the hoodline of the C/K trucks was faired into the front fenders (replacing the clamshell design).
+As with GM cars, the hood line of the C/K trucks was faired into the front fenders (replacing the clamshell design).
 While a wraparound windshield (from the Task Force trucks) was never under consideration, a more widely curved windshield (along with curved windshield glass) was added to the cab.
-To visually integrate the cab with the pickup truck bed, a shoulder line wrapped from fender to fender around the vehicle (on Fleetside/Wideside beds).
-To further reduce noise, the mast antenna was removed and was embedded within the windshield glass.
-The interior of the C/K trucks underwent major functional changes, replacing the completely flat dashboard with a sedan-style design, centering controls and gauges closer to the driver.
+To visually integrate the cab with the pickup bed, a shoulder line wrapped from fender to fender around the vehicle (on Fleetside/Wideside beds).
+Though visually boxier in appearance, the Rounded Line moniker stems from the combination of the wraparound shoulder line and the larger, aerodynamically-shaped windshield.

+To further reduce noise, designers removed the mast-style radio antenna, replacing it with a design embedded within the windshield glass.
+The interior of the C/K trucks underwent major functional changes, replacing the completely flat dashboard with a design closer to its sedans, centering controls and gauges closer to the driver.

 Model history

 Across its 18-year production, the third-generation C/K model line underwent several minor revisions.
 For 1981, the trucks underwent a mid-cycle revision.
 To accommodate the 1987 calendar-year introduction of the fourth-generation C/K for the 1988 model year, GM re-designated the third-generation C/K as the R/V series for 1987.
-Sold alongside its successor, the R/V series was produced through the 1991 model year.
+Sold alongside its successor as a way to fill in gaps in the model range, the R/V series was produced through the 1991 model year.